 A person may notice swelling in the hands after eating a rich or salty meal.

-Seek medical advice if swelling accompanies any of the following symptoms:
+Doctors recommend seeking medical advice if swelling accompanies any of the following symptoms:

 - shortness of breath